grafana/loki/docs/getting-started/troubleshooting.md

 ## Failed to create target, `ioutil.ReadDir: readdirent: not a directory`

-The promtail configuration contains a `__path__` entry to a directory that promtail cannot find.
+The Promtail configuration contains a `__path__` entry to a directory that Promtail cannot find.

-## Connecting to a promtail pod to troubleshoot
+## Connecting to a Promtail pod to troubleshoot

 First check [Troubleshooting targets](#troubleshooting-targets) section above.
-If that doesn't help answer your questions, you can connect to the promtail pod to investigate further.
+If that doesn't help answer your questions, you can connect to the Promtail pod to investigate further.

-If you are running promtail as a DaemonSet in your cluster, you will have a promtail pod on each node, so figure out which promtail you need to debug first:
+If you are running Promtail as a DaemonSet in your cluster, you will have a Promtail pod on each node, so figure out which Promtail you need to debug first:

 ```shell